nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 ## **Application** depends on **Dependency** using a fixed version

+The drawback of SNAPSHOT and version range is their volatile nature.
+A build or the tests of **Application** may failed because of a new version of **Dependency**.
+A fixed version resolves this issue.

 On the CI side, a new version of **Dependency** will automatically trigger the **Application** integration pipelines.
 This integration pipeline :
 * Updates the fixed version of **Dependency**